MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/migrate-to-new-tools.md

 2. You can't apply several attributes by a single call of `attr` method.
 You [should pass](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/af2ff9fb0fc70bd94ea0c604d75a362411d5abeb#diff-433142f7814fee940a0ffc98dc75bfcbR278) each attribute in different call of `attr` method.
 It's [similar](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/af2ff9fb0fc70bd94ea0c604d75a362411d5abeb#diff-433142f7814fee940a0ffc98dc75bfcbR247) for `style` method too.

-3. In D3.js v4, the new `merge` method introduced.
-This method is commonly used to merge the enter and update selections after a data-join.
-[Call merge method](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/83fe8d52d362dccd0034dd8e32c94080d9376b29#diff-433142f7814fee940a0ffc98dc75bfcbR272) two selections to use d3 properly.
+3. In D3.js v4, the new merge method is introduced.
+This method is commonly used to merge enter and update selections after a data-join.
+[Call merge method](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/83fe8d52d362dccd0034dd8e32c94080d9376b29#diff-433142f7814fee940a0ffc98dc75bfcbR272) to use d3 properly.

 [Read more](https://github.com/d3/d3/blob/master/CHANGES.md) about changes in D3.js library.